 Who is a specialist?
 An Audiophile is a person who has a great interest and is enthusiastic about high-fidelity sound reproduction.
-Audiophile values may be applied to all stages of music reproduction:
+Audiophile values applied to all stages of music reproduction.

 Changes Who is a specialist?

 Over the years, things have changed dramatically with advances in technology.
 But, we still are where we started in many respects.
 The main goal of the audiophile is to be able to capture the experience of a live musical performance in a room.
 Which, is very difficult.
 And, even the best-regarded recording and playback systems rarely, if ever achieve the desired result.

 We all begin with a very basic simple system.
 But for some reason, something inside just wants to be able to hear things better.
 Something unbeknown stirs us and sends signals to our brains.
 As, with everything in this life – we want more!

 But, is something an Audiophile can never explain.
 The search for bigger and better starts and in some cases drives the Audiophile crazy.
 And, he or she will do anything and spend every last penny to get that ultimate sound.